 Adapted from lounging pajamas, these were worn whilst promenading along the seafront.
 They often featured incredibly wide legs, which had the advantage of allowing the wearer to stay cool in hot weather, and of course, of being incredibly comfortable to wear.
-They were usually made from cottons, plain, striped, printed, sometimes with contrasting colors.
+They were usually made from cotton, plain, striped, printed, sometimes with contrasting colors.

 An afternoon dress is a frock a woman would have donned instead of her house dress if she needed to leave the house.
 These were smarter and more fitted than a housedress, featuring more stylistic detailing.
-Early examples of afternoon dresses would have been long and sleek, with the hemline hitting mid-calf.
-The waist would be defined through the addition of a belt, or clever fabric paneling.
+Early examples of afternoon or tea dresses would have been long and sleek, with the hemline hitting mid-calf.
+The waist would be defined through the addition of a belt or clever fabric paneling.

-As mentioned previously, the focus of the dress would be on the neckline and shoulders, although the skirt too would have interesting subtle details.
-Skirts were cut on the bias creating movement and fluidity, and often featured pleats, panels in ‘V’ shapes or godets.
+As mentioned previously, the focus of the dress would be on the neckline and shoulders, although the skirt, too, would have interesting subtle details.
+Skirts were cut on the bias, creating movement and fluidity, and often featured pleats, panels in ‘V’ shapes, or godets.

 As we move into the later years of the decade, the hemlines begin to rise to just below the knee.
 More fabric is utilized in the skirt, creating swing across the hips down to the hemline.
 In 1939, fabric may be gathered at the back of skirts – ‘Interest concentrates at the back of this model featuring the new ‘bustle’ line.’
-Home Chat October 1939.
+Home Chat, October 1939.

-Key Styles to Recreate a 1930s Style Look
+Key Styles to Recreate a 1930s Outfit

-- Sleek Calf Length Skirts
+- Sleek Calf Length Skirts,

-- Defined Waist Dresses
+- Defined Waist Dresses, midi length,

-- Fabric Cut on the Bias
+- Fabric Cut on the Bias,

-- Broad Shoulders
+- Broad Shoulders,

-- Stripes, Plaids and Floral Prints
+- Stripes, Plaids and Floral Prints,

-- Exposed Backs in Evening Dresses
+- Exposed Backs in Evening Dresses,